nvaccess/nvda/user_docs/en/userGuide.md

 To toggle this option from anywhere, please assign a custom gesture using the [Input Gestures dialog](#InputGestures).

+##### Speak character when navigating by line or paragraph {#BrailleSpeakOnNavigating}

+If this is enabled, NVDA will automatically speak the current line or paragraph when navigating to it with braille navigation keys.

+To toggle this option from anywhere, please assign a custom gesture using the [Input Gestures dialog](#InputGestures).

 ##### Avoid splitting words when possible {#BrailleSettingsWordWrap}

 If this is enabled, a word which is too large to fit at the end of the braille display will not be split.